The Chronic Argonauts

 "The Chronic Argonauts" is an 1888 short story by the British science-fiction writer H. G. Wells.
 It features an inventor who builds a time machine and travels in time using it, and it pre-dates Wells's best-selling 1895 time travel novella The Time Machine by seven years.

 Writing and publication

 "The Chronic Argonauts" was written in serial parts while Wells was ill and staying with friends in Stoke-on-Trent, from early April to early July 1888.
 Wells later recalled that: "at Etruria my real writing began. ...
 Moreover I began ... the original draft of what later became The Time Machine...".

 It was published in the April, May, and June 1888 issues of the Royal College of Science student magazine The Science Schools Journal.
-Two digital versions of the text, available online April 2020, both show four subheadings:
+Two digital versions of the text both show four subheadings: